Bright98/microservices-pattern-language/quering/API-composition.md

 ## <img src="../images/icons/meh.svg" style="position:relative; top:5px;" /> situation

 Imagine this situation:

 We have an e-commerce application with two microservices:
 **Orders** and **Customers**.

-The **Customers** microservice stores customer information, while the **Orders** microservice handles customer orders.

-To maintain the relationship between orders and customers, the Orders microservice stores the **customer ID**.

 If we want to retrieve the orders of a specific customer along with their information, the client needs to make **two** API calls.